 For GCE A-Level H2 Chemistry Examination (code: 9729), there will still be Paper 2 (Structured Questions) with 30% weightage, Paper 3 (Free Response Questions) with 35% weightage and Paper 1 (MCQ Paper) with 15% weightage after Paper 4 (Practical Paper).
 As such, it is important that students continue to revise their theories and concepts all the way until the last paper.

-A quick note that we will be conducting our annual Score 100% A-Level H2 Chemistry MCQ Workshop between 22nd-24th November 2018 to help students to score full marks for their Paper 1 (MCQ Paper) with 15% weightage.
-We have consistently received positive feedbacks and glowing reviews for this annual workshop and this will be the 6th consecutive year that we are conducting it.
-Join us if you are committed to UP your overall H2 Chemistry grade.
+A quick note that we will be conducting our annual Score 100% A-Level H2 Chemistry MCQ Workshop on 22 & 23 Nov 2019 to help students to score full marks for their Paper 1 (MCQ Paper) with 15% weightage.
+We have consistently received positive feedbacks and glowing reviews for this annual workshop and this will be the 7th consecutive year that we are conducting it.
+WhatsApp us at 88290998 for more details if you are committed to UP your overall H2 Chemistry grade.

 “Sean was engaging throughout the MCQ workshop from 9am-5pm.
 He was very thorough when going through the questions and made lessons fun despite the workshop being so long.
 I am glad that i joined the workshop as it force me to study whereas if i had not signed up, i will be probably sleeping and resting already.”

 - Tips for JC A-Level H2 Chemistry Paper 4 Practical Exam 2019 – Planning Questions